bvanderhoof/gist-embed/README.md

 - navigate to http://localhost:8080/test.html
 - webpack serves the compiled TypeScript `index.ts` to `/index.js` when in development mode

+## Tests

+- Please add unti tests for your new code.
+- `npm test`
+- Use `Rewire` methods to get access to private functions in `index.ts`.
+See `tests/index.test.js` for examples.

 ## Committing

 - `npm run prod` to create a new gist-embed.min.js file